Demonstration of the trapped-ion quantum-CCD computer architecture

 Our native gate set consists of four types of phase stable gates (see Methods for more details):

-\textbf{Single-qubit (SQ)} $\mathbf{Z}$ \textbf{rotations:} The single-qubit rotation around $Z$ is done entirely in software by a phase-tracking update as described in the Methods section.
+\textbf{SQ} $\mathbf{Z}$ \textbf{rotations:} The SQ rotation around $Z$ is done entirely in software by a phase-tracking update as described in the Methods section.
 We set a resolution limit of $\pi / 500$ for $Z$ rotations.

-\textbf{Single-qubit }$\mathbf{X}/\mathbf{Y}$ \textbf{rotations:} Stimulated Raman transitions on an isolated Yb-Ba crystal apply single-qubit rotations about an arbitrary axis in the $X$-$Y$ plane of the Bloch sphere.
+\textbf{SQ }$\mathbf{X}/\mathbf{Y}$ \textbf{rotations:} Stimulated Raman transitions using co-propagating laser beams on an isolated Yb-Ba crystal apply SQ rotations about an arbitrary axis in the $X$-$Y$ plane of the Bloch sphere.
 We currently restrict our gate set to $\pi$ and $\pi/2$ rotations.
-Arbitrary single-qubit gates submitted by the user are synthesized into at most two $X/Y$ rotations along with an additional $Z$-rotation.
-These gates are only sensitive to the microwave phase of the qubit and do not require optical phase stability.
+Arbitrary SQ gates submitted by the user are synthesized into at most two $X/Y$ rotations along with an additional $Z$-rotation.
+Because the Raman beams are co-propagating, the angle of the rotation axis is set by the phase of the microwave beatnote of the laser beams and not affected by optical path length drifts, allowing for straightforward synchronization across zones.

-\textbf{Two-qubit (TQ) gates:} We operate a M{\o}lmer-S{\o}rensen interaction \cite{Molmer00} in the phase-sensitive configuration \cite{Lee05,Baldwin19} and add single-qubit wrapper pulses driven with the same lasers (Fig.~\ref{ZZ_gate}) to remove the optical phase dependence, resulting in the phase-insensitive entangling gate $U_{zz}=\text{exp}(-i\frac{\pi}{4}Z\otimes Z)$.
-Removing the optical phase sensitivity of the gate is crucial to having clock synchronized gate zones.
+\textbf{TQ gates:} We operate a M{\o}lmer-S{\o}rensen interaction \cite{Molmer00} in the phase-sensitive configuration \cite{Lee05,Baldwin19} and add SQ wrapper pulses driven with the same lasers (Fig.~\ref{ZZ_gate}) to remove the optical phase dependence, generating the phase-insensitive entangling gate $U_{zz}=\text{exp}(-i\frac{\pi}{4}Z\otimes Z)$.
+Mapping the gate to the $Z$ basis allows the operations to be performed in parallel across multiple zones without the need for additional phase stabilization or synchronization.

 \textbf{Global microwave rotations:} A microwave antenna in the vacuum chamber applies global qubit rotations with a variable phase.
-The microwave field amplitude has a $3\%$ inhomogeneity across the device and, therefore, is not suitable for logical operations, nor is it available to be used in quantum circuits.
+The microwave field amplitude has a $3\%$ inhomogeneity across the different gate zones and, therefore, is not suitable for logical operations, nor is it available to be used in quantum circuits.
 However, microwaves are used to suppress memory errors through dynamical decoupling \cite{Viola99}.
-Since the amplitude is inhomogeneous, we cannot apply global microwave $\pi$ pulses, as is the nominal prescription for dynamical decoupling.
-To avoid the accumulation of coherent errors, we apply pulses in pairs with opposite phases during ground-state cooling without any transport operation in between, thereby canceling out the small amplitude errors while preserving most of the memory error suppression benefits.
+Since the amplitude is inhomogeneous, we cannot apply global microwave $\pi$ pulses, as is typical for dynamical decoupling.
+To avoid the accumulation of coherent errors, we apply pulses in pairs with opposite phases during ground-state cooling without any transport operations in between, canceling out the small amplitude errors while preserving most of the memory error suppression benefits.